Tate module and bad reduction: Curves and Jacobians

 Now take $\sigma\in G$.
 Since the semilinear action of $G$ on $\tilde{Y}$ lifts that on $Y$, the natural maps $\mathcal{O}_\Cbar\to (\sigma_Y)_* \mathcal{O}_\Cbar$ and $\mathcal{O}_\Cbarn\to (\sigma_{\tilde{Y}})_* \mathcal{O}_\Cbarn$ give the left two vertical maps in the commutative diagram

-with the rightmost vertical map coming for free.
+with these two vertical maps then giving rise to the third.
 Taking the long exact sequences for cohomology associated to this diagram we find that \eqref{PicSeq} is an exact sequence of $G$-modules (note that as $\sigma_Y$ is an isomorphism, for any sheaf $\cF$ on $Y$ the natural pullback map on cohomology identifies $H^i(Y,(\sigma_Y)_*\cF)$ with $H^i(Y,\cF)$ for all $i$).